vmware-tanzu/velero/design/add-context-to-plugin-interface.md

 ## Goals

 - Enhance Velero plugin interface with context object to implement timeout in the plugin code.
-- Ensure backward compatibile to previous version of the plugin to avoid forcing all plugin vendors upgrade their code in lockstep.
+- Ensure backward compatible to previous version of the plugin to avoid forcing all plugin vendors upgrade their code in lockstep.
 - Enhance all Velero plugin interfaces: BackupActionItem, DeleteActionItem, ObjectStore, RestoreItemAction, VolumeSnapshotter.

 ## Non Goals